 Provide a “Save” Feature for the Shopping Cart

 As mentioned earlier, the small screen size of mobile devices is a primary roadblock when it comes to mobile eCommerce.
-The Baymard Institute observed that over 61% of mobile users will often use their desktops to complete their purchase rather than their phone.
+The Baymard Institute observed that more than 61% of mobile users will often use their desktops to complete a purchase rather than their phone.

 A “save shopping cart” feature reduces the number of cart abandonments and enables shoppers to save items for a later purchase.
 Persistent shopping carts allow customers to continue their shopping without the need to search for the desired product on their return—a feature that 55% of shoppers would make use of.

 Here’s how to retain these customers:

 - Make the cart work as a wishlist by saving items added to the cart.